 The Inoperative Community is an exhibition of film and video at Raven Row Gallery in Spitalfields (Weds-Sunday 11.00-19.00 until 14th February).

 I spent three hours at this exhibition and saw a lot of stimulating stuff.
 Here are my thoughts on a couple of films that are worth seeing.
-Made 30 years apart they are political in the sense that they tackle power imbalances that exist in the artists’s home culture.
+Made 30 years apart they are political in the sense that they tackle the power imbalances in the artists’s home culture.

 Ericka Beckman – You The Better

 This 32 minute, highly accessible and engrossing film made in 1983 combines sly humour with political consciousness.
 I’d not come across Beckman before which suggests that she is not the enthusiastic political game player that art self-promotion usually requires and which she rails against in this film.
 She uses popart primary colours and snappy dialogue to gently satirise the capitalist game of life which all US citizens are urged to compete in.
 We see a series of live action cartoonish vignettes based around images of scoring points or placing bets.
 Six basketball players anchor the film but they are playing in a black box rather than a conventional court.
 They seem to be co-operating as they pass around the ball in repetitive routines with urgency and rhythm but there is increasing desperation when they appear to be achieving very little.
 At one point a bad tempered spat between the baseball players breaks out highlighting that team spirit is really a sham in the drive for individual success.
 The punchy sloganistic commentary is set to a catchy a cappella sound track in a style which I can only describe as a doo-wop/rap crossover.
 It reinforces the sense of chirpy alienation that stops this work from being a didactic anti capitalist rant.